natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/underscore_names.rst

 .. note::

-    Often such methods and attributes are called private but this does not mean that methods and variables are not available to the user.
+    Often such methods and attributes are called private but this does not mean that methods and variables are not available to user.